meowwtama/tp/docs/DeveloperGuide.md

   ***Use case resumes from step 3.***

 * *a.
-At any time, library manager chooses to cancel the edition of the library user.<br>
+At any time, library manager chooses to cancel the addition of the library user.<br>
     * *a1.
 Library manager clears the command line using the backspace key.<br>

   ***Use case ends.***